-The Wing, Business Class Lounge by Cathay Pacific at Hong Kong International Airport is a great place to spend a few hours.
+The Wing, Business Class Lounge by Cathay Pacific at Hong Kong International Airport is one of the best business class lounges in the world and a great place to spend a few hours.
 Although it gets crowded, the food offerings and shower suites can make it all worth it.

 Coffee Loft pours expertly-crafted espresso drinks, and Noodle Bar serves up artisanal Asian favorites such as dim sum and noodle soups.